 We want to make this class as interactive as possible, so we limited the number of seats.
 Book yours today.

-The course will start in early April 2017.
-You'll get the detailed list of live sessions in late February 2017.
+The course will start on March 30th 2017, the detailed list of live sessions is already online.

 How much time will you need:

 - Online sessions will take 2-3 hours per week.
 All of them will be recorded, so you'll be able to watch them whenever it works for you even if you won't be able to attend the live sessions;

 - You might need up to 8 hours per week to study the background materials.
 However, you'll get most of the materials in advance, so you'll be able to study them over a longer period of time;

 - Finally, plan to spend some time doing group work and design assignments;

 Most live sessions include a guest speaker presentation followed by an extensive Q&A. The guest speakers in Spring 2017 course include: